marcosruizmrf/marcosruizmrf/README.md

 * Welcome to my portfolio!

-I live in Brazil, and I am a student of Information of Tecnology.
-I am also a Eletronics and Informatics Technician and I love to learn new things daily.
+I live in Brazil, and I am an Information of Tecnology student.
+I am also an Eletronics and Informatics Technician and I love to learn new things daily.

 💻 Systems Developer
 👨🏽‍💻 Software Developer Student